 Other factors that increase the risk of developing gallstones include:

-- Being overweight – particularly when the extra weight is carried around the waist
+- Being overweight or obese – particularly when the extra weight is carried around the waist

 - Heavy drinking